Tyrrrz/YoutubeExplode/ReadMe.md

     .CollectAsync(20);
 ```

-You can also enumerate videos without waiting for the whole list to load:
+You can also enumerate videos lazily without waiting for the whole list to load:

 ```csharp
 using YoutubeExplode;